The tool that should

 the wrong way for over 40 years.

-Microsoft gave you Alt+Tab in 1985.
-They updated it three times in four decades.
+Alt+Tab was introduced in 1985.
+Since that day the idea was born, it has barely evolved in four decades.
 It's still a flat list.
 You deserve a tool that reflects how you actually think: in contexts, in layers, in intent.